 “Oh, Okay.
-You are welcome,” Levi replied.
+You’re welcome,” Levi replied.
 Marcel, June, and the girls giggled at Levi’s response.

-“No. I mean, I appreciate you making breakfast, of course.
-But what I mean is that I would like to say a prayer thanking God for the food before we eat.”
+“No. I appreciate you making breakfast, of course.
+But what I mean is that I would like to say a prayer thanking God for the food before we eat, okay?”

 “Oh, all right.
-Sorry,” Levi said blushing a little and putting the pancake on his fork back on the plate.
+Sorry,” Levi replied, blushing a little and putting the pancake on his fork back on the plate.
 “I forgot you are a preacher now.
-Please, go ahead.”
+Please, go ahead,” he said.

-“Indeed,” Marcel answered.
 “Wow.
 It looks amazing.
-I was so taken away by everything else that I didn’t realize how beautiful it was.”
+I was so taken aback by everything else that I didn’t realize how beautiful it was.”
 Levi admired, now noticing the bold building sign letters in the facade.

 “‘Lazarus I.’ Why is it called Lazarus I?”

-“Are you familiar with the Bible account of Lazarus?”
+“Are you familiar with the account of Lazarus?”

 “Really?
 Every day?
-That is a lot of people.
-I wanna ask why, but I guess you are going to tell me that this is one of those questions I will learn the answer to at school, am I right?”
+That’s a lot of people.
+I wanna ask why, but I guess you are going to say that this is one of those questions I will learn the answer to at school, am I right?”

 “You are a fast learner, aren’t you?”
 Marcel grinned.